 It’s not really that hard to understand why people are so in love with the idea of having motorized blinds and shades for their rooms.
 Obviously installing your own motorized blinds is a huge pain in the tuchus to install though and can get very expensive if you have a lot of windows that have blinds that you want to convert over.

 Enter Blind Engine, who doesn’t seem to get a ton of great reviews though, and I can only assume that it is due to user miscalculation as they have worked justs fine in my tests.

 However, it does come with the caveat that you know what kind of blinds they support, the weight range they support, etc.

-It comes with two different gears which can work with normal string cords, small ball chains, and large ball chains.
+It comes with two different gears that can work with normal string cords, small ball chains, and large ball chains.
 Which are 1.6mm to 4.4 mm and 4.5mm to 6.6 mm on the larger end.
 Blind Engine’s max capacity is 10ft by 10ft and can hold up to 15lbs of weight.
-However, those numbers are not necessarily static as they can be affected by variables like type, cloth, etc. So keep this in mind if you are considering buying them.
+However, those numbers are not necessarily static as they can be affected by variables like type, cloth, etc. So keep this in mind if you are considering purchasing them for your rooms.

 The best features of the Blind Engine are: